Am I eligible for one-on-one consultations with a consultant?

 UVA Engineering postdocs can also make appointments.
 Postdocs are postdoctoral research associates, research associates, or postdoctoral research fellows.
 You can check your designation in the UVA directory.
 If you see something other than postdoctoral research associate, research associate, or postdoctoral fellow, you would not be considered a postdoc.
 If you are a UVA Engineering postdoc, then you can make one-on-one appointments.

-If you are not a UVA Engineering postdoc or graduate student, you are NOT eligible for one on one appointments with writing consultants.
-Thus, faculty, staff, research associates, etc. would not be eligible at this time.
+If you are not a UVA Engineering postdoc or graduate student, you are NOT eligible for one on one appointments with GWL consultants.
+Thus, faculty, staff, research scientists, etc. would not be eligible at this time.
 However, please indicate your interest here to help us advocate for expanded support.
 You can, however, use the online resources and attend events.

-What does an appointment with a Writing Consultant look like?
+What does an appointment with a GWL consultant look like?
 How will they help?

-Your writing consultant will assist you in identifying key areas of improvement and offer feedback with respect to the structure and organization, style, documentation, grammar, content, and argument.
-Your Writing Consultant will not edit or proofread your paper, nor are they responsible for quantitative or technical accuracy.
-During your appointment session, your writing consultant will identify problems and suggest strategies to improve your writing skills with respect to both higher lever concerns – like structure and organization – and lower-level concerns such as format and language mechanics.
+Your consultant will assist you in identifying key areas of improvement and offer feedback with respect to a number of potential concerns such as structure and organization, clarity, documentation, flow, and argument.
+It is not uncommon for a consultant to have you read parts of your work aloud to facilitate the process.
+You may also discuss writing strategies and concerns with your consultant.
+Your consultant will not edit or proofread your paper for you or review your work ahead of time.
+Note that they are able to offer an evaluation of the quantitative or technical accuracy of your document.
+Consultations should be one of many sources of feedback in your process.
+During your appointment, your consultant will help identify potential issues and suggest strategies to improve your document and your skills with respect to both higher lever concerns – like structure and organization – and lower-level concerns such as format and language mechanics.

 How does the appointment process work?

 All appointments are booked online and include up to 50 minutes of one-on-one consultation.
-Appointments can be booked 12 hours to 5 weeks in advance through the main scheduler.
-Same day appointments are available on a limited basis and can be booked on the same day appointments scheduler.
-Often same day availability is announced in Slack.
-If none of the available times work for you, you can also request an appointment using the link above the schedule on the main scheduling page.
-Appointments can also be made with Kelly by email or Slack DM.
-These are usually working through planning larger writing projects like dissertations.
-Appointments are limited to one or two per week per client.
+Appointments can be booked 12 hours to 5 weeks in advance through the online scheduler.
+If none of the available times work for you, you can also request an appointment using the request an appointment link (if a consultant is available, they will contact you to set up the appointment).
+Appointments with the director can also be made with Kelly by email or Slack DM for working through planning larger writing projects like dissertations.
+Appointments are limited to one or two per week per client and a maximum of 10 on a given document.

 I cannot come to my appointment.
 What should I do?
 (How to cancel)

-If you are unable to attend a scheduled appointment, please cancel at least 24 hours in advance to allow someone else to book the slot.
+If you are unable to attend a scheduled appointment, please cancel at least 24 hours in advance if possible to allow someone else to book the slot.
 Once you know you cannot make your appointment, please let us know, even if it is an hour before.
 You can cancel and reschedule appointments using the links in your appointment confirmation email (best choice since it automatically opens the slot for others), email firstname.lastname@example.org, or DM KellyC(GWL) or your consultant in Slack.
-If you have last minute concerns or know you'll be late, you can direct message your consultant in Slack to let them know.
-If you are more than 10 minutes late for a scheduled appointment, you may need to reschedule .
+If you have last minute concerns or know you'll be late, you can direct message your consultant in Slack or email them (consultant email is listed in the 1 hour reminder notice) to let them know.
+If you are more than 10 minutes late for a scheduled appointment, you may need to reschedule but please let your consultant know.
 After your second no-show, you may be prevented from scheduling additional appointments.

 How many appointments can I make?